 A stroke can also occur if plaque in your artery is dislodged when the catheters are being threaded through the blood vessels.

 - New narrowing of the carotid artery (restenosis).
 A major drawback of carotid angioplasty is the chance that your artery will narrow again within months of the procedure.
 Special drug-coated stents have been developed to reduce the risk of restenosis.
 Medications are prescribed after the procedure to decrease the risk of restenosis.

 - Blood clots.
 Blood clots can form within stents even weeks or months after angioplasty.
 These clots may cause a stroke or death.
 It's important to take aspirin, clopidogrel (Plavix) and other medications exactly as prescribed to decrease the chance of clots forming in your stent.

 - Bleeding.
-You may have bleeding at the site in your groin where catheters were inserted.
+You may have bleeding at the site in your groin or wrist where catheters were inserted.
 Usually this may cause a bruise, but sometimes serious bleeding occurs and may require a blood transfusion or surgical procedures.